Kautenja/playing-mario-with-deep-reinforcement-learning/README.md

 ## Random Games

-To play random games, use the random script.
+To play games with an agent that makes random decisions, use the random play script.

 ```shell
 python3 random_play.py <game name> <results directory>